-- the mix of earnings in countries with differing statutory tax rates or withholding taxes; - changes in the valuation of our deferred tax assets and liabilities; - transfer pricing adjustments; - an increase in non-deductible expenses for tax purposes, including certain stock-based compensation expense; - tax costs related to intercompany realignments; - tax assessments resulting from income tax audits or any related tax interest or penalties that could significantly affect our provision for income taxes for the period in which the settlement takes place; and - changes in accounting principles, court decisions, tax rulings, and interpretations of or changes to tax laws, and regulations by international, federal or local governmental authorities.
+- the mix of earnings in countries with differing statutory tax rates or withholding taxes; - changes in the valuation of our deferred tax assets and liabilities; - transfer pricing adjustments; - an increase in non-deductible expenses for tax purposes, including certain stock-based compensation expense; - changes in availability of tax credits and/or tax deductions; - tax costs related to intercompany realignments; - tax assessments resulting from income tax audits or any related tax interest or penalties that could significantly affect our provision for income taxes for the period in which the settlement takes place; and - changes in accounting principles, court decisions, tax rulings, and interpretations of or changes to tax laws, and regulations by international, federal or local governmental authorities.

-We have open tax years that could be subject to the examination by the IRS and other tax authorities.
-We currently have ongoing tax audits in the United Kingdom and several other foreign jurisdictions.
+We have open tax years that could be subject to the examination by the Internal Revenue Service (the "IRS") and other tax authorities.
+We currently have ongoing tax audits in the United Kingdom, Canada and several other foreign jurisdictions.
 The focus of all of these audits is the allocation of profit between our legal entities.
 We regularly assess the likelihood of adverse outcomes resulting from such examinations to determine the adequacy of our provision for income taxes.

-Although we believe that our estimates are reasonable, the ultimate tax outcome may differ from the amounts recorded in our consolidated financial statements and may materially affect our financial results in the period or periods for which such determination is made.
+Although we believe that our estimates are reasonable, the ultimate tax outcome may differ from the amounts recorded in our consolidated financial statements and may materially affect our financial results.